bennettfate/SageBrushFuelModeling_563/README.md

-This is our term project for GEOG 563.
+This is our term project for GEOG 563 - Invasive Grass Fire Modeling